 Rats can make very friendly pets.
 They’re generally very clean, highly intelligent and are ideal for older children.
 Domesticated rats come in a wide variety of colours.

-They tend to live between 2 – 3½ years and a healthy adult should weigh 225 – 500g depending on sex and age.
+They tend to live between 2–3½ years and a healthy adult should weigh between 225–500g depending on sex and age.

-Rats love company of other rats, so it’s best to keep them in same sex pairs or groups.
+Rats love the company of other rats, so it’s best to keep them in same-sex pairs or groups.
 Do not house with any other species as they may fight.